indieweb/wordpress-indieweb/readme.txt

 * MicroPub - A MicroPub Server
 * Indieauth - The plugin lets you login to the WordPress backend via IndieAuth.
 It uses the URL from the profile page to identify the blog user.
 * Bridgy Publish - User Interface for the Brid.gy Web Service
+* Microformats 2 - provides basic mf2 support for any WordPress theme.
+Note, due to inability to access every element via a filter or action, an [IndieWeb theme](http://indieweb.org/WordPress/Themes) is recommended.

 One could certainly download, install, and activate some or all of these plugins separately, but it is much quicker and easier to utilize the interface provided by this IndieWeb plugin to install and activate them.
-Note that some of these plugins may only be available on GitHub and are not yet on WordPress.org.

 == Changelog ==

 Project maintained on github at [indieweb/wordpress-indieweb](https://github.com/indieweb/wordpress-indieweb).

+= 3.1.2 =
+* Add Microformats 2 (wp-uf2) to installer.

 = 3.1.1 =
 * Disable single author checkbox if not multi-author site